onrunning/fullstack-eng-challenge/fullstack.md

 You're free to use any Ruby framework of your choice, whether it's Rails, Sinatra, or Grape ... or no framework at all.
 On the frontend, please use a modern JS framework.
 Also good to keep in mind:

 - We'll be looking more closely at the backend, so please start with that and then progress to the frontend.
 - We expect you to be prepared to explain your rationale behind the decisions taken.
 We also expect you to provide us with your assumptions.
-This will help us contextualise your solution when assessing the task.
+This will help us contextualize your solution when assessing the task.
 - We don't expect you to model users or handle any user authentication in this task.
 Do not solve this!
 - We believe in open source.
 You're free to make use of any open source library with caution.
 - We don't expect you to spend a lot of time on this task.
 No need to spend more than 8 hrs.
 Provide us with your solution even if it's incomplete.
 We will review it and discuss your progress with you.